 - 2. In order to provide greater work load flexibility for tenured faculty and more staffing options for the College, the following alternatives to the traditional fall/spring semester schedule are available: - a.
 Alternative Options for Making Load.
-Subject to receiving prior approval as specified in section "b" below, a faculty member may opt to spread his/her full-time teaching load over three semesters.
+Subject to receiving prior approval as specified in section "b" below, a faculty member may opt to spread his/her full-time teaching load over three consecutive semesters; either Summer, Fall, Spring, or Fall, Spring, Summer.
 Faculty may opt to satisfy their load by teaching in any two of three semesters or by teaching in all three semesters.
-Office hours will be pro-rated, based on the percentage of load taught during a semester, including presummer or summer session.
+A faculty member may not spread out load over Summer, Fall, Spring, Summer.
+Office hours will be pro-rated, based on the percentage of load taught during a semester, including pre-summer or summer session.
 If a faculty member is scheduled to, but does not make load during the regular academic year (fall/spring semesters), he or she may also be able to teach during the following pre-summer or summer sessions, subject to availability and approval, and thereby retain his/her full-time faculty status.
 Alternatively a faculty member may choose to begin their academic year with the summer session and spread their work load through the succeeding semesters of the academic year.

 b.
 Procedures for Obtaining Approval.
-A faculty member who wants to make load by teaching outside the regular academic year shall submit a written proposal and obtain approval from his/her dean and the Vice President for Learning and Student Development.
+A faculty member who wants to make load by teaching outside the regular academic year shall submit a written proposal and obtain approval from his/her dean and the Vice President for Academic Affairs.
 If the faculty member intends to teach less than a full load in the fall, the proposal must be submitted by February 1 of the preceding academic year.
 If the faculty member intends to teach less than a full load in the spring, the proposal must be submitted by May 15 of the preceding academic year.
 The Vice President may waive proposal deadlines at his/her discretion.

-A load agreement shall be signed by the faculty member, the Federation president, and the Vice President for Learning and Student Development.
+A load agreement shall be signed by the faculty member, the Federation president, and the Vice President for Academic Affairs.
 Ability to offer and staff classes will be a primary issue in considering proposals for a flexible schedule.
 Flexible load schedules shall not span two academic years (an academic year begins with the fall semester and ends at the conclusion of summer semester).